erroronline1/caro/readme.md

 ![sample tools menu](assets/tools%20menu.png)

-Some general tools are available to read and create 2D-barcodes, view STL-files (e.g. for communication of a CAD-unit with another manufacturing unit).
+Some general tools are available to read and create 2D-barcodes, view STL-files (e.g. for communication of a CAD-unit with another manufacturing unit) and support recurring calculations.

 Also a CSV-Filter and its manager are sorted here.
 The CSV-filter processes respective filetypes using the [CSV processor](#csv-processor) and can be used for any kind of list matching.
 The filter is accessible by defined authorized users.